EvSecDev/SCMP/README.md

 ### Command Macros (Internal Variables)

 Certain macros are supported in the install/check/reload command strings.
-These macros are replaced with known values during predeployment file processing.
+These macros are replaced with known values during pre-deployment file processing.

 Notes: